SystemOver/DNS-Game/README.md

 # DNS-Game
-The reposetory to my first game
+The reposetory to a procedually generated 2D dungeon

 yeetus the gamus i guessus (amongus)